Marken-Foo/tsumemi/README.md

 You'll also need Pillow, which lets Python files deal with images.
 Once you've installed Python (let it change your PATH variable when installing!), open a console (Command Prompt, Windows Powershell, Mac Terminal, Bash, etc).
 Type `pip install Pillow` and press enter.
 This should install Pillow.

+(If you have issues with the above steps, you can consult the first two sections of some [documentation on how to install python packages](https://packaging.python.org/tutorials/installing-packages/).

-Finally, download everything in this repository.
+Download everything in this repository.
 You can go to the [main page of this repository](https://github.com/Marken-Foo/kif-browser), click the green "Code" at the top right of the file list, and you can download everything as a zip file.

-(If you're a bit more familiar with the command line and if you have git, just run `git svn clone https://github.com/Marken-Foo/kif-browser/trunk` in the working directory of your choice.)

-Finally, to run the program, double click `kif_browser_gui.py` or run it from the command line with Python.
+Finally, to run the program, double click on `tsumemi.py`.

 ## How to use ##